 The Intelligent Systems strand focuses on smart, interactive web applications and systems, which are becoming an integral part of our daily lives – at home, in the workplace, and in social interaction.
 Designing and building these systems requires expertise in artificial intelligence, human language understanding and generation, web systems and applications, data analytics and knowledge engineering.
 This strand is closely linked to the school’s research groups involved in the ADAPT centre for Digital Content Technology.

-Course administrator for the M.Sc.
+Course Enquiries for the M.Sc.
 Computer Science